joaofx/MonitoringIt/README.md

 Requirement
 ---------------

-The <pre>Initialize</pre> method will create the performance counter category with the name you passed in parameter.
+The <code>Initialize()</code> method will create the performance counter category with the name you passed in parameter.

-To create the category, the application must have administrator previlegies.
+**To create the category, the application must have administrator previlegies**.

 The Initialize returns a object that you can check if a exception was thrown